 What is cascaded ventilation and how does it work?

-The directly ventilated and exhausted room (with installed ventilation system) is called the primary room and the cascaded ventilated room (without directly installed ventilation system) is called the secondary room.
-In our example, the bedroom with e² is the primary room and the adjacent adjoining room is the secondary room.
+This concept distinguishes between two types of rooms: rooms with direct ventilation and exhaust (with an installed ventilation system) are referred to as primary rooms, while rooms with cascade ventilation (without a directly installed ventilation system) are referred to as secondary rooms.
+In our example, the bedroom with is the primary room and the adjoining side room is the secondary room.

 Ventilation cascadable rooms: